-Both internationally known and emergand businesses in the region.
-As May gets ing artists in every medium have settled into what has become one of the finest communities of both traditional and contemporary craft artists in the country.
-Twice a year, the roadways and making connections in these artists open their studios and invite out-of-the-way places with artists and new the public to spend a few minutes to get friends The Toe River Arts Council is a 501C-3 to know them, to view their work, to learn nonprofit founded in 1976 to promote the how they went from idea to something the visitor can hold.
-This year's tour boasts 100 arts in Mitchell and Yancey Counties in participating artists and galleries all with a Western North Carolina.
-It is supported sampling of pieces that are available in their by donations, memberships, local government support, grants (including the North studio on display at the Spruce Pine Gallery.
-On the first day of the tour, Friday, June Carolina Arts Council, a state agency) and 5, the hours are noon to 4pm.
-Afterward, earned income from its events and sales. visitors mosey on back to the Spruce Pine
+Both internationally known and emerging artists in every medium have settled into what has become one of the finest communities of both traditional and contemporary craft artists in the country.
+Twice a year, these artists open their studios and invite the public to spend a few minutes to get to know them, to view their work, to learn how they went from idea to something the visitor can hold.
+This year's tour boasts 100 participating artists and galleries all with a sampling of pieces that are available in their studio on display at the Spruce Pine Gallery.